 I take 4 capsules a day (2 in the morning and 2 at night) of the Pure Encapsulations brand which comes out to 480 mg daily.
 I am bummed at how expensive it is, but I’ve tried switching to a cheaper brand and had poor outcomes.

 I am happy to see Vitamin D supplementation become more mainstream and recommended by even conventional medical doctors.
 There are a plethora of benefits for maintaining adequate levels of Vitamin D, especially for autoimmunity.
-This comprehensive review deep dives into just a few of the benefits, and this article from Autoimmune Wellness is also helpful in understanding why Vitamin D is crucial for autoimmune healing.

 Vitamin D was one of the first supplements I ever starting taking at the beginning of my autoimmune discovery (roughly 10 years ago) because it is a common nutrient deficiency not only for autoimmunity, but for everyone.
 I noticed an immediate difference in my mood and bone pain.

 Frank also hopped on board and then we learned how important cofactors like Vitamin K2 and Vitamin A are in supporting Vitamin D as they have a synergistic relationship.
 So, we found a supplement that contained Vitamin K2 and ensure we get enough Vitamin A through diet.

 We supplement with higher amounts during the winter time due to our lack of sun exposure in the Midwest.
 This helps significantly with beating the winter blues.

 Related: 10 Tips to Beat the Winter Blues

 We may supplement during the summer if needed, but not on a daily basis because we are out in the sun a lot more.
 Due to the risk of taking too much Vitamin D, we monitor blood levels about every 3-6 months.